gautier-collab/MIT-6.00.1x---Problem-set-1/README.md

-To execute each of these programs, open the corresponding problem repository in your UNIX terminal and run the following line: sudo docker build -t mit-python-problem-1 . && echo -e "\n\n" && sudo docker run -i -t mit-python-problem-1
+For each problem solution, open the corresponding problem repository in your UNIX terminal and run the following command: sudo docker build -t mit-python-problem-1 . && echo -e "\n\n" && sudo docker run -i -t mit-python-problem-1